rokicki/dots_and_triangles/README.md

     cache[board] = r ;

+With memoization it's important that the function being memoized is a pure function, independent of side effects and dependent only on its arguments.

 We need to re-initialize the cache for each example, since the forced moves change the search tree.
 With this change our run time decreases from e! (where there are e edges available in a